How to Connect MetaMask to Polygon (2026)

 Step 4 — Verify You’re on the Right Network

+After selecting Polygon Mainnet, check the top of your MetaMask window.
+It should now show “Polygon Mainnet” with the purple Polygon logo.
 Your wallet address stays the same — the same 0x… format you use on Ethereum.
 What changes is which network your transactions go through and which tokens are visible.

 Step 5 — Check Your POL Balance

 Once connected to Polygon Mainnet, your MetaMask shows your POL balance.
 If you just set up the wallet, this will be zero.
+POL is the gas token for Polygon — you need a small amount to pay for any transaction.
+Without POL, nothing works.

 About Tokens on Multiple Networks — The Confusion Explained

-The same applies to many tokens — USDT, ETH wrapped on Polygon, and others.
 When MetaMask is connected to Polygon Mainnet, it shows you only the Polygon versions of those tokens.
 When connected to Ethereum, it shows you the Ethereum versions.

+How I think about it now: Each blockchain network is a separate country.
+USDC is like a currency that exists in multiple countries — but the versions aren’t directly interchangeable without going through an exchange (bridge).
 MetaMask is your wallet.
 Switching networks in MetaMask is like telling your wallet which country’s financial system you’re currently operating in.
 Your wallet address stays the same — just like your name doesn’t change when you travel — but the assets visible and the transactions possible depend on which network you’re connected to.

 How to Check You’re Actually on Polygon